avafisher17/GermanFromTheGetGO/README.md

-# German Vocabulary Concentration Game
+# German From The Get-GO

-The classic matching game where you flip over cards to find matches, featuring beginning German vocab.

 ## Features